determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/singularity.rst

 multiple users.
 It provides the following features:

    -  Download the Determined default cuda, cpu, or rocm environment images
-   -  Download an arbitrary docker image reference
+   -  Download an arbitrary Docker image reference
    -  Copy a local Singularity image file into the cache
    -  List the currently available images in the cache